SOBANEJAZ/Python-Beginners-Projects/README.md

 - Heads and tails
 - Rock paper scissors basic game
 - Word Replacement Program

-### 1. Starter Projects / Beginner Projects

-If you are a beginner and you are interested in making the grip on basic concepts in python more tighter, you can check them out.

-This is the list of all Beginner Projects:

 - Countdown program
 - Currency converter
 - Clear and Clean The png folder